-Pre to the Hon Ministers address, Mr. Max Olupot provided key highlights of the week, with focus to: productive and educative technical sessions, Side events organized by various stakeholders, field trips, exhibitions, award gala.
+Prior to the Hon Ministers address, Mr. Max Olupot provided key highlights of the week, with focus to: productive and educative technical sessions, Side events organized by various stakeholders, field trips, exhibitions, awards gala.
 Mr. Deus Muhwezi the Director Extension Services - MAAIF thanked the Participants, organizers for a very successful AAEW 2021.
 He then requested the Hon Minister to address the participants and close the event.

 The 5th AAEW 2021 was officially closed by Uganda's State Minister for Agriculture, Maj.
 (Rtd) Fred Bwino Kyakulaga.
-In his closing remarks, he reflected on the productive week was marked with interactive learning, networking and building new alliances.
+In his closing remarks, he reflected on how the event week was productive with marked; interactive learning, networking and building new alliances.
 He re-affirmed Government's commitment to supporting the strengthening of agricultural extension and advisory services delivery.
 He also thanked AFAAS leadership for choosing Uganda to host this important event and that the Ministry of Agriculture Animal Industry and Fisheries (MAAIF) took it as a privilege and rare opportunity to showcase our diversity as a country and particularly as a Ministry.